Aching Joints & Arthritis

 Hip or shoulder pain can develop without any particular trigger, or conversely by a change in lifestyle or activity.
 Hip bursitis in women is likely to be linked with ‘hormonal status’ - 45% of hip pain sufferers are post-menopausal women.

-How to help menopause joint pain?
+Recommended treatment for menopause joint pain?

 • Stretch muscles and strengthen bones through Pilates and yoga